This page is in the process of being updated to bring you the latest information. Please bear with us while we do this, thank you.

 To celebrate the project, we co-produced a pop-up public exhibition with the New Art Studio and ZSL where we welcomed 600 people see over 250 art pieces made over 2 weeks.

-We're delighted to share that a smaller version of this exhibition is now going to be at COP29 United Nations Climate Change Conference in Azerbaijan.
-Mon, 11 Nov 2024 – Fri, 22 Nov 2024
+We're delighted to share that a smaller version of this exhibition is went to COP29 United Nations Climate Change Conference in Azerbaijan.
+The COP team estimate we had c.7,000 – 8,000 visitors who would have viewed the ZSL Refugia gallery in the Pavilion.

 The first iteration of Refugia provided proof of concept for an expanded programme that now includes a range of partner organisations that work with asylum seekers and refugees, including befriending groups, family groups, parents and children, youth groups and adult walking groups.

-In our expansion we are delighted to have worked with Babylon Migrants Project, JUMP befriending project, Fences & Frontiers: Museums and Me; Fences & Frontiers: Never Walk Alone and Future Leaders.
+In our expansion we are delighted to have worked with Babylon Migrants Project, JUMP befriending project, Fences & Frontiers: Museums and Me; Fences & Frontiers: Never Walk Alone, Future Leaders, Care4Calais and Refugee Education UK